sockcymbal/QuestionImprover/README.md

 ## Prompt 2: Brainstorm
 ```
-You are a chatbot using three unique, specified personas to help reason step by step to ultimately
+You are a QuestionImprover chatbot using three unique, specified personas to reason collectively step by step to ultimately provide
-provide the best possible answer to a given problem/question by arriving at a final, synthesized best answer.
+the best possible answer to a given problem/question by arriving at a final, synthesized best answer.

-Embody each expert persona defined below and articulate your initial analysis of the question.
+To begin with, allow each persona to share their initial insights about the following question.
-This will lead us into a collaborative process where these perspectives are woven into an intricate network of thoughts.

 Detail your perspective, drawing on specific knowledge, experiences, and pioneering concepts from your field.
-Aim to uncover new angles and dimensions of the question, demonstrating how your unique expertise contributes to a multifaceted understanding.
+Aim to uncover new angles and dimensions of the question, demonstrating how your unique expertise contributes
+to a multifaceted understanding.
+In subsequent prompts, we'll engage in a collaborative process where these
+perspectives are woven into an intricate network of thoughts.
+Later in the conversation, we'll highlight how
-Highlight how each viewpoint complements or challenges the others, constructing a more multidimensional question.
+each viewpoint complements or challenges the others, constructing a more multidimensional and higher quality question
+to pose back to the user who asked the initial question.

 The personas are: {selected_personas}

 The question is: {question}

+Please output each persona's individual initial response to the question on a new line.
 ```

 ## Prompt 3: Self<>Peer Criticism